Photo Credit: The Institute of Microbiology at the Chinese Academy of Sciences released yesterday the first close-up images of the Wuhan Coronavirus.

 - Yesterday (Jan.
 24), the CDC confirmed the second U.S. case in a female traveler from Wuhan (Jan.
 13) who resides in Chicago, Illinois.
 Over 1200 confirmed cases and at least 41 deaths in mainland China have been tied to the Wuhan Coronavirus.
 Factcheck reports that social media posts are spreading a bogus Coronavirus conspiracy theory that the virus was made in a lab and purposely released in order to make money selling a vaccine that has already been developed.
 Researchers reported in a preprint that basic reproduction number of the Wuhan coronavirus infection (R_0) is 3.6-4.0, which indicates that to keep the number of infections from increasing, 72-75% of the transmissions must be prevented by control measures.
 The first cases (3 in France) of the virus were confirmed in Europe.
 Cases of the coronavirus have been confirmed now in Mainland China (1287), France (3), Hong Kong (5), Japan, Macau (2), Nepal, Australia (1), Singapore, South Korea, Taiwan (3), Thailand, the United States (2) and Vietnam.
 In an interesting universe merging, Saudi Arabia denied reports of a case of Wuhan Coronavirus and instead reported that a male Indian nurse tested posted for MERS, which is caused by a different coronavirus with a similar genetic sequence.
 The number of google search results for “wuhan coronavirus” increased from 14.6M yesterday evening to 17.9M this morning and 20.4M this evening.
 For reference, MERS has 62.7M google results and SARS has 86.3M.

 - Today (Jan.
 25) is the first day of the Lunar New Year – the year of the Rat, the first year of the 12-year cycle of animals.
-Over a dozen cities across Mainland China are on lockdown with public and commercial transportation in and out of the cities suspended.
+15 cities in Hubei province are on lockdown with public and commercial transportation in and out of the cities suspended.
+Shanghai reported its first coronavirus death.
 Hong Kong leader Carrie Lam announced an emergency, closed schools for two weeks, and cancelled a four-day carnival and fireworks show.

 Quantum sensing can also appear as a déjà vu feeling.
 Laurie Garrett, a reporter for CNN, reported yesterday that when she read reports of patients exhibiting symptoms of pneumonia as early as December 12, 2019, she had a “chilling sense of déjà vu”.
 Seventeen years ago she reported on the SARS virus pandemic that caused illness in at least 8000 people across 37 countries and was associated with at least 774 deaths, including 299 in Hong Kong.